Pink Blooming Perennials

 My Garden Zone Is

-Pink Blooming Perennials are the most favored color
+Purchase Pink Blooming Perennials that are the most favored color from TN Nursery

 Pink Trillium - Trillium grandiflorum.
 The Pink Trillium is an herbaceous perennial - a short, vibrant plant that has very showy pink flowers and shiny green leaves.
 The leaves tend to be three to four inches in length.
 The plant prefers wet conditions similar to those found in woodlands.
 The Pink Trillium blooms very early in the spring, around mid-April and the flower petals fall off entirely by the beginning of June.
 This plant does hibernate in thare often created into capsules and can also be brewed into teas.e fall and can be expected to bloom the next year.